CupnPlateGames/wzmapcompiler/readme.md

 - `players`: the number of players on the map
 - `env`: the environment to use, either `rockies` or `arizona` (urban not supported yet)
 - `name`: (optional) an alternative map name.
 When not provided, the map directory is used as its name.
+- `symetry`: (optional) define which symetry to use when creating objects with `wzobjectcompiler`.

 The `name` has some restrictions, that applies either to the `name` property or the directory name when not set.
 For example the game may not be able to read the map file if the name starts with a number.

 For readability in the game, names should not be too long.
 16 characters or more should be avoided, but that doesn't prevent the map to be listed.

+When no symetry is provided, objects are not duplicated.
+The available symetries are as follow:

+- `N-S`: North to South (Y coordinate are inverted).
+- `E-W`: East to West (X coordinates are inverted).
+- `180`: Central symetry.
+- `NW-SE`: North-West to South-East (top-left becomes bottom-right).
+- `SW-NE`: South-West to North-East (bottom-left becomes top-right).
+- `cross-straight-NvS`: mostly for 2v2 maps, North VS South, with East and West objects being symetrical, then duplicated for the other team.
+- `cross-straight-EvW`: mostly for 2v2 maps, East VS Weast, with North and South objects being symetrical, then duplicated for the other team.
+- `cross-straight-90`: mostly for 4 free-for-all maps, each corner being rotated by 90° around the center.
+- `cross-diag-NWvSE`: mostly for 2v2 maps, North-West VS South-East, with North being duplicated to West, then duplicated for the opposite corner.
+- `cross-diag-NEvSW`:  mostly for 2v2 maps, North-Eeast VS South-West, with North being duplicated to East, then duplicated for the opposite corner.
+- `cross-diag-90`: mostly for 4 free-for-all maps, each side being rotated by 90° around the center.

+Only objects which id start with `0P-` are duplicated.
+All other objects are not affected by the symetry.

 Painting the map files
 ======================